 4. Can this internship turn into a job?
-Yes.
-Many students have turned their internship into a job.
+It is not guaranteed, but many students have turned their internship into a job.

 5. Why should I get a non-paid internship when I can do the same job for money?
-Often internships are in job settings where a young person is not yet able to land a job (ex: hospital or law office).
-If your priority is to earn money without work experience, the a job is a better fit.
+Often, internships are in job settings where a young person is not yet able to land a job (ex: hospital or law office).
+If your priority is to earn money without work experience, then a job is a better fit.

 6. What types of internships do you provide at the Youth Opportunity Center?
 We provide internships anywhere from customer service to design firms.
 We can help you decide if there is a particular place you'd like to work or a career you are interested in.
 We try to supply you with every opportunity available.

 For further information check out these articles: